tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 - Inner loop represents the flow of inputs (labor, land, capital) and outputs (goods and services)
 - Outer loop represents the flow of dollars/money; paying wages, buying goods, etc.
 - Circular-flow diagram is good to understand how different parts of the economy interact
+- Assumed that there is no government intervention, foreign trade

 **Our Second Model: The Production Possibilities Frontier**
 - Most economic models are built using mathematics